UVA-DSA/ContextMonitor/dsn2020/Suturing/README.md

 Original dataset (JIGSAWS) can be found from this link: https://cirl.lcsr.jhu.edu/research/hmm/datasets/jigsaws_release/

-Rubric used to label the demonstrations can be found in our paper:
+Rubric used to label the demonstrations can be found in Table II in our paper:
 Real-Time Context-aware Detection of Unsafe Events in Robot-Assisted Surgery
 Link: https://arxiv.org/abs/2005.03611